5jotters/vRF-briefing/docs/LocalProcedures.md

  Rejoining and communication procedure with tanker as described:

  - When airborne northern refueling formation will use preset UHF #13, while southern will use preset UHF #12.

+ - Each flight leader must pay attention to the comms in order to deconflict with other formations in the vecinities of the tanker.

  - First find and track our assigned tanker via TACAN and/or AA Radar.
 NEVER ask something to tanker up to this point.
 Rejoin and maintain  echelon left formation with the tanker and the other previous formations in the queue.